France government announces new immigration law to extend detention periods for irregular migrants News

 According to Bregeon, the essential point of the new immigration law would be to prolong detention periods for irregular migrants who present a public danger.
 Currently, irregular migrants can only be held in administrative detention for up to 90 days.
 The proposed law seeks to extend this limit to a maximum of 210 days, representing a significant change to France’s approach to immigration enforcement.

-This proposal follows the January 2024 immigration law, which faced substantial setbacks when the Constitutional Council struck down 32 provisions, including provisions on restricting access to social benefits and the introduction of immigration quotas.
+This proposal follows a January 2024 immigration law, which faced substantial setbacks when the Constitutional Council struck down 32 provisions, including restrictions on access to social benefits and the introduction of immigration quotas.
 These provisions were deemed unconstitutional.